GMC Sierra years to avoid — most common problems

 There were several issues reported for the Sierra cars equipped with this engine, especially for the 2005 and 2007 Sierra.
 Namely, some of the major faults included carbon buildups that prevented proper airflow into the engine and fuel delivery system faults.

 However, this engine also had a system called the active fuel management system, and it turned out to be a bad option.
-While it should deactivate two cylinders to improve fuel efficiency, it turned out to be a bad thing and additional stress put on the engine, especially in the 2005 to 2007 period.
+While it should have deactivated two cylinders to improve fuel efficiency, it turned out to be a bad thing and additional stress put on the engine, especially in the 2005 to 2007 period.

-Dashboard gauge failures
+4. Dashboard gauge failures

 Finally, there’s the issue with a speedometer not working and the fuel gauge getting stuck, and not reading the fuel level accurately.
 While fuel gauge issues are pretty common for GM vehicles, the speedometer issue turned out to be dangerous while driving.